MarileneGarcia/marilenegarcia.github.io/docs/GSoC/GSoC.md

 ### Upstreaming the Device Driver Kernel Code
 - I generated three patches based on the [IIO tree, testing branch](https://git.kernel.org/pub/scm/linux/kernel/git/jic23/iio.git/log/?h=testing) to submit the driver code upstream: one with the cover letter explaining the driver, one with the device tree binding documentation, and another with the driver code.
 - After sending the patches, we discovered a commit set from 2023 with the same goal of providing support for the MAX14001 device, which had not yet been accepted.
-It is therefore likely that my changes will be merged into the previously existing code, which already provides nice support for the device.
+It is therefore likely that my changes will be merged into the previously existing code.
 I will continue by generating updated versions of the older commits to improve the code until it is accepted.
 All related discussions can be found here: [lore kernel max14001](https://lore.kernel.org/all/?q=max14001)

 ### Demo of the user-space program on Raspberry Pi 5 reading values from my MAX14001 driver version
 - [Demo Linux Kernel Driver MAX14001](https://www.youtube.com/shorts/xqOkkvufINA)